Victor Cornelins: Family background and early life

-The father, Henry Cornelius, 1855–1903, was a craftsman and porter at St Croix and his mother, Sarah Eliza Allen, 1876-1943 (Freiesleben, 1998), came from St Martin to become a housegirl and part of a Danish-German church at St Croix in 1891.
+He was born in Frederiksted, St. Croix, Virgin Islands.
+The father, Henry Cornelius, 1855–1903, was a craftsman and porter at St Croix and his mother, Sarah Eliza Allen, 1876–1943 (Freiesleben, 1998), came from St Martin to become a housegirl and part of a Danish-German church at St Croix in 1891.
 The father had around 50 children with numerous women.
 One of Victor Cornelins grandchildren, Ben Besiakov (a well-known Danish jazz musician) was during the early 2000s able to trace a Cornelins in almost every family on St. Croix.
 Henry Cornelius was moving around and Sarah Eliza was soon alone with small kids.
 Although she is poor she is according to Cornelins himself, in his autobiography, keeping the children well, going to church, sending the kids to Sunday school and is enjoying respect in the neighbourhood.
-This may again have led “to the attention from the Danes” when the kids had to be picked, Cornelins ponders in his autobiography and with grief his mother agrees to have one child sent away when she gets the offer.
+This may again have led "to the attention from the Danes" when the kids had to be picked, Cornelins ponders in his autobiography and with grief his mother agrees to have one child sent away when she gets the offer.

 19 years later, in 1924, Victor Cornelins now living in Nakskov, Denmark, marries Swedish Elvira Landén, and they have three children, Margit, Inger and Bengt.